 While none of those things are bad-- and in fact they are very good ministries to be involved in-- they can only be good things in our personal lives if they are the areas that God is calling us to.
 God has so many blessings that He wants to pour over our lives.
 He has so many opportunities waiting for us and our testimony; opportunities that only we can fill.
 How are we going to fill them though, if we never give God the opportunity to work by constantly filling up our lives, our time, and hearts with the things that we have willed for ourselves?

 Let’s face the facts, we "yes women" tend to say "yes" because we like the appreciation that we receive from completing so many tasks, we don’t want to be outdone by the next woman, or our pride gets in the way.
 We need to learn to say "no" to our selfish reasoning in ministry and start saying "yes" to the tasks that God designed us specifically for.

 "Let's just go ahead and be what we were made to be, without enviously or pridefully comparing ourselves with each other, or trying to be something we aren't."
 (Romans 12:2-3, MSG).

-So this week, thought I said we would be moving onto Make Me Empty, we are actually going to skip ahead to Make Me Lonely.
+So this week, we are actually going to skip ahead to Make Me Lonely.
 This is in light of the impending doom of Friday.
 Yes ladies, that day has arrived again, Valentine's Day.
 This post is for all of you.
 For married women, engaged women, dating women, single women, recently broken up women.
 This is a must read!